bruno-toschi/Basic-Statistics/README.md

 # Basic-Statistics
-R scripts and material for basics statistics classes
+R scripts and material for basic statistics classes

+This repository contains R scripts and examples used in my introductory statistics classes.
+The goal is to provide clear and reproducible code that illustrates fundamental statistical concepts using R.